From April 2023 to November 2024 one or two weekend a month

 ・About centric occlusion

-Consideration of both existing natural teeth and implants, and their concept and background
+Consideration of both existing natural teeth and implants, and their concept

-Concept of synchronizing or non-synchronizing occlusal contacts in relation to PDL
+Concept of synchronizing or non-synchronizing occlusal contacts in relation

 Dr. Misch’s Implant-protected occlusion